HMS Ark Royal (91): Hunting the Graf Spee

-On December 14, 1939, Graf Spee had put into Montevideo to repair damage received during the battle of the River Plate.
+On 14 December 1939, Graf Spee had put into Montevideo to repair damage received during the battle of the River Plate.
 Two Royal Navy cruisers followed the raider, and patrolled the harbour entrance while reporting Graf Spee's position to the fleet.
 Ark Royal and Renown were dispatched to join the British ships outside the harbour, but as they were 36 hours away, the British naval attaché came up with a plan to make the Germans believe that the two capital ships had already arrived.
 An order for fuel for Ark Royal was placed at Buenos Aires, 140 mi west of Montevideo.
 This was leaked to the press, passed on to the German embassy in Montevideo, and given to Graf Spee's captain, Hans Langsdorff.
 This contributed to Langsdorff's decision to scuttle his ship.

 Return to the fleet

 With Graf Spee sunk, Ark Royal remained in the Atlantic for a short time before escorting the damaged heavy cruiser Exeter back to Devonport Dockyard, where they arrived in February.
 Following this, Ark Royal proceeded to Portsmouth to take on supplies and personnel, before sailing to Scapa Flow.
 On arrival, she transferred her Blackburn Skuas to Naval Air Station Hatston to strengthen the anchorage's defences.
-Ark Royal was then assigned to the Mediterranean Fleet for exercises, departing Scapa Flow on 31 March 1940 and heading for Alexandria with the aircraft carrier Glorious.
+Ark Royal was then assigned to the Mediterranean Fleet for exercises, departing Scapa Flow on 22 March 1940 and heading for Alexandria with the aircraft carrier Glorious.
 The carriers arrived in the Eastern Mediterranean on 8 April, but the exercises were cancelled a day later.
 The ships sailed to Gibraltar to await orders.

 German forces had invaded Norway as part of Operation Weserübung on 9 April, and had secured sections of the coast.
-Attempts by the Royal Navy to operate in support of British troops were unsuccessful; air attacks had overwhelmed the ships, sinking Gurkha and nearly sinking Suffolk.
+Attempts by the Royal Navy to operate in support of British troops failed; air attacks had overwhelmed the ships, sinking Gurkha and nearly sinking Suffolk.
 Realising that the British ships required air cover, but aware that the Norwegian coast was outside the range of British land-based aircraft, the Admiralty recalled Ark Royal and Glorious from the Mediterranean on 16 April.